Updated: April 2020

 Are there health advisories related to PFAS foam on lakes/streams?

 As a precaution, some local health departments and MDHHS have issued health advisories regarding PFAS foam on lakes and streams.
 As of June 2019, health advisories have been issued by local health departments and/or MDHHS for the following waterbodies.
 These advisories are in place indefinitely:

 PFAS contaminated foam was first discovered on the shore of Van Etten Lake in July 2017 when a group of high school students participating in the Science, Technology, Engineering and Math (STEM) summer program hosted by Michigan State University and DOW of Midland, encountered the foam as they prepared to sample Van Etten Lake surface water for PFAS contamination.
-Noting the amount of foam and its unusual characteristics (stiffer and whiter than protein foams that naturally occur on lakes), they decided, with permission from their sponsors, to sample the foam.
-The foams are contaminated with several PFAS compounds but most notably with PFOS.
+Noting the amount of foam and its unusual characteristics (stiffer and whiter than protein foams that naturally occur on lakes), they decided--with permission from their sponsors--to sample the foam.
+The foams were contaminated with several PFAS compounds but most notably with PFOS.

-EGLE has since found PFAS foam at several additional sites that are currently under environmental contamination investigation.
+EGLE subsequently found PFAS foam at several other sites.
 PFAS foam has frequently been found on Van Etten Lake and Cedar Lake in Oscoda near the former Wurtsmith Air Force Base and on Lake Margrethe in Grayling near Camp Grayling.
 It has also been seen and tested on the Thunder Bay River in Alpena; the Rogue River in Rockford near the dam; on the Thornapple River in Grand Rapids; and on the Huron River at several locations.